synxty/cra-template-synxty/README.md

 - [styled-components](https://styled-components.com/)
 - [react-router-dom](https://reactrouter.com/)

-It also offers an opinionated structure to get started with ease:
+It offers an opinionated structure to get started with ease.
+Tests are performed on every commit after the linting stage successfully finishes.
+Finally, your offered with a README template that makes it easy to document your project.
+Have fun!

+### 📁 File Structure

 ```.
 src